dnlserrano/dnlserrano.github.io/_posts/2015-01-03-chameleon-character.markdown

 > I was not expecting that diff.

 It all started around 4 p.m. in the afternoon of December 29th.
 It was a typical day at [Talkdesk](http://www.talkdesk.com/).
-But a `gf master`, followed by a `gm origin/master` (I use [aliases](https://github.com/sorin-ionescu/prezto/blob/master/modules/git/alias.zsh) courtesy of [prezto](https://github.com/sorin-ionescu/prezto)) would change it all.
+But a `gf`, followed by a `gm origin/master` (I use [aliases](https://github.com/sorin-ionescu/prezto/blob/master/modules/git/alias.zsh) courtesy of [prezto](https://github.com/sorin-ionescu/prezto)) would change it all.

 After merging, I ran our front-end specs and got way too many errors.
 I started discussing with [@quimrstorres](https://twitter.com/quimrstorres) possible reasons for it to have happened as I happened to know he had been messing around with `master` not long before the *strange event*.